36 mistakes every fresher will make

 Your first step is to carefully decide who you want to live with (for at least one whole year).
-You'll likely make lots of new friends in your first term but for your future sanity, give it some time before figuring out who your long-term friends or housemates could be.👉 Be a better student.
-Follow @savethestudent on Instagram.
+You'll likely make lots of new friends in your first term but, for your future sanity, give it some time before figuring out who your long-term friends or housemates could be.

 Attending every single freshers' event

-Now, don't get us wrong, we are familiar with the phrase 'go hard or go home', but you know, sometimes sleep is pretty good too.
+Now, don't get us wrong – we are familiar with the phrase 'go hard or go home'.
+But sometimes sleep is pretty good too.